Kyle-Ortiz/trello-clone/README.md

-# Project Template: React/Rails API
+# Trello Clone

 ## Description

-This project is scaffolded so that you can build a React frontend and Rails backend together, and easily deploy them to Heroku.
+This project is meant to replicate, in a basic way, a clone of trello.
+It will also include the additional feature of having nested project boards to better manage subtasks on the project.

 ## Requirements